Organiser Terms and Conditions

 PAYMENT AND REFUND TERMS

-There are three methods of applying Transaction Charges for the provision of the Services.
+There are three methods of applying card payment Service Charges for the provision of the Services.
 The Organiser must agree with us in advance of the Go-Live date, which payment option they wish to use.
 The payment options available to Organisers are as follows: -

-(b) Option 2 The Organiser’s Fee payable by the Subscriber is the same price for paper entries or membership applications as the Organiser’s Fee for entries or applications made through our site.
-EntryCentral will subtract the Transaction Charge from each Organiser’s Fee paid by a Subscriber and will make a payment each week to the Organiser of the total Organiser’s Fees received through the Organiser’s Account, less the total Transaction Charges payable to us.
+(b) Option 2 The Organiser’s Fee payable by the Subscriber has no Service Charge for the Subscriber.
+EntryCentral will subtract the Service Charge from each Organiser’s Fee paid by a Subscriber and will make a payment each week to the Organiser of the total Organiser’s Fees received through the Organiser’s Account, less the total Service Charges payable to us.

-(a) for Option 1 and Option 2 (as detailed in Clause 4.2 above), the Transaction charge is 5% of the Organiser’s Fee, or £0.60 (whichever is the greater amount) payable by the Organiser; and for Option 3 it is 2.5% of the Organiser’s Fee, or 30p (whichever is the greater amount) payable by both the Organiser and the Subscriber;
+(a) For card payments Option 1 and Option 2 (as detailed in Clause 4.2 above), the Service Charge is 4% of the Organiser’s Fee, or £0.50 (whichever is the greater amount) payable by the Organiser; and for Option 3 it is 2% of the Organiser’s Fee, or 25p (whichever is the greater amount) payable by both the Organiser and the Subscriber.

-(d) The Transaction Charge for all card refunds will be the same as those applicable for entries and subscriptions as set out in Clause 4.2(a) above.
+(e) The Service Charge for all card refunds will be the same as those applicable for entries and subscriptions as set out in Clause 4.2(a) above.
 This remains true when your event needs to be cancelled for any reason, and you should consider this risk when setting up your Account.

-(e) All Transaction Charges are quoted inclusive of VAT.
+(f) All Service Charges are quoted inclusive of VAT.

 If instructed to do so by the Organiser or if required by the terms of this Contract, Entry Central shall refund any Organisation’s Fees payable to Subscribers .
 EntryCentral is charged (by its banks) for refund transactions in the same way that it is charged for the entry transaction.
-The Transaction Charges for all Refunds will be charged to the Organiser with the same Transaction Charge as applied to the Organiser’s Fees, and these Transaction Charges will be subtracted from weekly payments and the final payment made by us to the Organiser in accordance with Clause 4.8 below.
+The Service Charges for all Refunds of card payments will be charged to the Organiser at 50 pence per refund, and these Service Charges will be subtracted from weekly payments and the final payment made by us to the Organiser in accordance with Clause 4.8 below.

 Organisers will refund Subscribers in accordance with the Refund Policy or in accordance with its own refund policy which must be clearly advertised to the Subscribers by the Organiser on the site.
 If the Organiser uses its own refund policy, it will indemnify EntryCentral for any losses incurred and against any claims made against EntryCentral resulting from the Organiser’s failure to comply with relevant consumer protection laws.